JennyTran17/VR_Project/README.md

 ### 3.2 Potion Crafting System
-The potion crafting system is built using ScriptableObjects and a central manager class.
+The potion crafting system uses ScriptableObjects and a central manager class.
 Each potion is defined by a `PotionData` ScriptableObject, which contains:
 - Potion type
 - Required ingredients
 - A short description